-The collection of the Ota Memorial Museum of Art consists of about 14.000 ukiyo-e works, including 12.000 works collected by the late Seizō Ota Ⅴ, a former former president of Tōhō Insurance Company.
+The collection of the Ota Memorial Museum of Art consists of over 14,000 ukiyo-e works, including 12.000 works collected by the late Seizō Ota Ⅴ, a former former president of Tōhō Insurance Company.
 His collection was opened to the public after his passed away in 1977.
 The collection contains both masterpieces of nikuhitsu-ga painting and ukiyo-e wood-block prints—two substantial portions of ukiyo-e—and is one of the world’s leading private collections of ukiyo-e art.

 From JR Yamanote Line Harajuku Station: Take Omotesandoguchi Exit and go down Omotesando Street to Meiji Street for a few minutes.
 Make a left turn just past the Softbank store.
 You will see the sign at the corner.
 From Chiyoda and Fukutoshin Subway Line Meiji Jingu mae Station: Take #5 Exit and go straight along Omotesando Street.
 Make a right turn just before the Softbank store.
-You will see a sign for the museum on the corner
+You will see a sign for the museum on the corner.

 10:30-17:30 (last admission at 17:00).
-Closed on Mondays unless that day is a public holiday, in which case it is open and closed the following day
+Closed on Mondays unless that a public holiday.

-¥700 for the planned exhibitions; ¥1,000 for the special exhibitions
+¥700 for the planned exhibitions. ¥1,000 for the special exhibitions